wp-plugins/postman-smtp/readme.txt

 Instead, consider setting the  **reply-to header** of the e-mail.
 This allows the email reply to be automatically addressed to a different email address.
 Contact Form 7 allows the reply-to header to be set.

 = What is a Client ID? =
 To use OAuth, your website needs it's own Client ID.
 The Client ID is used to control authentication and authorization and is tied to the specific URL of your website.
-If you manage several website, you will need a different Client ID for each one.
+If you manage several websites, you will need a different Client ID for each one.

 = How do I get a Google Client ID? =
 1. Go to [Google Developer's Console](https://console.developers.google.com/) and choose 'Create Project', or use an existing project if you have one.